 Based primarily in its main space in nearby Versailles, Kentucky, Heike Pickett Gallery also curates a satellite space in Lexington at the CMW Architects Building.
 With over 30 years in business, Heike Pickett is another veteran gallery and tends to represent more established artists, including local sculptor Steve Armstrong and Yale School of Art alumnus Thomas Germano.
 The commercial gallery offers mainly contemporary painting, sculpture and works on paper.
 Shows are either solo showcases or group selections designed to appeal to a wide variety of tastes.
 While owners Heike and Irwin Pickett do not limit themselves to genre expertise, the high quality of their collective eye has made the gallery a long-time tastemaker.

 Lyric Theatre & Cultural Center

 The Lyric Theatre is the rising phoenix of the Lexington art world.
 In the mid-20th century, the Lyric was a thriving hotspot of the local African-American community, with big-name acts such as Count Basie and Ray Charles gracing its stage.
-The theatre closed in 1963 and was left for dead for 47 years.
-In 2010, the new Lyric Theatre and Cultural Arts Center rose from the ashes and is now thriving once again.
-It is home to the world-famous Woodsongs Old-Time Radio Hour and also hosts a gallery featuring art from marginalised voices, including art from African, Native American and local Latino artists.
+The theatre closed in 1963 but in 2010, the new Lyric Theatre and Cultural Arts Center rose from the ashes and is now thriving once again.
+It is home to the world-famous Woodsongs Old-Time Radio Hour and also hosts a gallery featuring art from marginalized voices, including art from African, Native American and local Latino artists.
 Additionally, the gallery also hosts historical exhibitions and work from Kentucky-based artists.

 Morlan Gallery – Transylvania University